HSRLCLab/SmartFactory_Box-Sortic/README.md

 #### I'd like to use this code in my project.
 What do I need to know?

-> This Repository is specifically for Sortic.
-You can still use it, if you stick to the following rules:
+> This repository is designed specifically for Sortic.
+You can still use it, if you follow the rules below:
 >
 > * Use the same Handshake and Communication-Sequence for your carrier as documented in  [SmartFactory-Sortic](https://github.com/LMazzole/SmartFactory-Sortic) and [Communication](#communication).

 ### ToDo's
 #### Hardware
 - [ ] Only if a package is loaded or not is detected.
-It cannot be detected how full the box is. therefore the sensor concept has to be reworked.
+It cannot be detected how full the box is, therefore the sensor concept has to be reworked.
 - [ ] The battery of the box must be recharged by hand.
 Inductive charging while waiting would be desirable.
 - [ ] Cable routing and mounting must be revised.
 #### Software